NWA Samhain: Part 3

 NWA Samhain (Note: /sɑːwɪn/ SAH-win, /ˈsaʊɪn/ SOW-in): Part 3 was a professional wrestling event produced by the National Wrestling Alliance (NWA).
 It was the third event in the Samhain chronology.
-It took place on October 17, 2025, at Center Stage in Atlanta, Georgia, and will be airing on tape delay across several episodes of NWA Powerrr on The Roku Channel.
+It took place on October 17, 2025, at Center Stage in Atlanta, Georgia, later airing on tape delay across several episodes of NWA Powerrr on The Roku Channel.

 Production

 Background

 NWA Samhain was originally a pay-per-view event produced by the NWA that took place on October 28, 2023.
 The event was notable for a segment where Father James Mitchell, the event's host, along with several people, ingested cocaine and other illicit substances.
 This segment allegedly soured the NWA's broadcasting deal with The CW to air NWA Powerrr and other programming on television, but NWA President William Patrick Corgan rebutted that was not the case.

 On August 8, 2025, the NWA announced that Samhain: Part 3 would take place on October 17, 2025, at Center Stage in Atlanta, Georgia.